tomjp90/SQL-challenge/README.md

  * Using the ERD, create a table schema for each of the six CSV files.
 Specify data types, primary keys, foreign keys, and other constraints.

  * Each CSV file is then imported the corresponding SQL table.

+The queries to create the tables are [here](https://github.com/tomjp90/sql-challenge/blob/main/schema.sql)

 #### Data Analysis